connor-makowski/spych/README.md

 Setup
 ----------

-Make sure you have Python 3.6.x (or higher) installed on your system.
+Make sure you have Python 3.6.x (or higher) and 3.8.x (or lower) installed on your system.
 You can download it [here](https://www.python.org/downloads/).

 ### Installation